 One can never be too careful when securing items during travel.
 Pickpockets are plentiful in nearly every urban environment, and you don’t want to lose your passport and all your cash.
 Finding weekend luggage with slash proof material, locking zippers and RFID-blocking technology can give you peace of mind.

 You can get a decent bag without spending a fortune, but there are also luxury brands like Tumi and Rimowa that make pricey bags out of amazingly durable fabric with lifetime guarantees.
-It’s not hard to find affordable carry on luggage, but if you want to spend more, you can.
+It’s not hard to find affordable carry on luggage, but if you want to go for the highest quality at additional cost, you can.

 Sleek?
 Bold?
 Rugged?
 Muted?
 Get a bag that matches you.
 This is entirely up to you, but just because you’re enamored of fluorescent fuschia for your upcoming summer holiday doesn’t mean you’ll want to cart that bag away under the eyes of your business colleagues.

 Two wheels or four?
 Which makes the best wheeled luggage?

 You’ll have to decide whether you want wheels or not on your luggage (you’ll find some good arguments over on my wheeled luggage page) but you should be aware that not all wheeled bags are made the same: you’ll have to choose between two wheels (roller) or four (spinner), and this is actually a crucial choice.

 The pros and cons of a rolling case

 Let’s look at the benefits of a small roller suitcase with two wheels:

 - It may have more inside space, as the wheels are tucked into the design.